x

 Disclosure of information is allowable under certain conditions.
 Examples below illustrate different conditions.
 Examples are not exhaustive.
 They include:

-A confidential file, in hardcopy and/or electronic format, is maintained on each student who has made a formal request (submitted an application) for services.
+A confidential file, in hard copy and/or electronic format, is maintained on each student who has made a formal request (submitted an AIM application) for services.
 Information typically includes demographic information, initial application, documentation of disability, correspondence, list of approved accommodations, and history of faculty notification requests/letters.

 If a student would like to request a copy of their documentation, the request must be made in writing.
-Written request forms are at the DSS office.
+The written request can be delivered to STC 124 or by email to disabilityservices@tamiu.edu.

 It is the student's responsibility to:

-• Alert the DS office immediately if information within the FMLs does not appear to be accurate or if there are any problems in the delivery of requested accommodations or the process of being accommodated.
+• Alert the DSS office immediately if information within the Faculty Notification Letter does not appear to be accurate or if there are any problems in the delivery of requested accommodations or the process of being accommodated.

-• Cancel or modify the FMLs, as necessary.
+• Cancel or modify the Faculty Notification Letters, as necessary.

-• Contact the DSS office if they have any questions or concerns regarding their accommodations at any time during the course of the semester.
+• Contact the DSS Office if you have any questions or concerns regarding their accommodations at any time during the course of the semester.

 Enroll in Classes: Students are encouraged to enroll early for classes before desired classes are filled.
 This will require meeting with advisors early.